martinsumner/riak_kv/docs/RiakTheoryGuide.md

 Riak is a set of smaller databases which are distributed across physical nodes.
 The smaller databases are termed vnodes, and the vnode is a set of functions that are controlling a database backend - where the backend (either leveled or bitcask) does the work to modify and fetch serialised data from disk.

 The number of vnodes is the ring size, which must be a factor of 2.
 It is desirable for the ring size to be much greater than the number of nodes (i.e. actual devices).
 The ring size must be a factor of 2, because each key will be hashed to a given position in the ring, by taking a sha hash of the Bucket and Key, and using an equivalent function to: `Hash band (RingSize - 1)`.
 This will give each key a position between `0` and `RingSize - 1`, i.e. zero-indexed position in the vnodes.

-As the object should be stored in multiple places, normally 3 (which is our `n_val`).
+As the object should be stored in multiple places, normally 3 (which is the `n_val`).
 An object is then mapped to the Position, and the `(Position + 1) mod RingSize` and `(Position + 2) mod RingSize`.
 This position triple is called the preflist, or the set of primary vnodes for the key.

 When a cluster is formed, a claim algorithm will distribute vnodes `0` to `RingSize - 1` around the physical nodes, so that all of these preflists fall onto 3 separate nodes, but also ensures that for every such position `(Position + 3) mod RingSize` is also on a diverse physical node to the preflist for that position.